nms-scribe/cosmopoeia/idea.md

 [ ] Cultures and nations spread much further then they should on my world-sized map.
 I'm not sure the limit_factor actually changes much.
 One thing I do need to change is add the area of the tile as a factor in determining expansion cost, to make sure that they expand less on smaller scale maps.
 [ ] Make cultures, nations, subnations fill lake tiles even if there is no population.
 I mean, I already allow them to spread through those tiles, but the tiles have to be marked with the culture to make sure there aren't weird holes in spots.
 At least get them out to -2.
 This just applies to lakes, I think.
 [ ] Okay, with the creation of a generated map, I am surprised to find a *lot* more basins than I expected.
 I just assumed my original Inannak just had a lot of craters.
 Maybe I do need to force rivers to flow out of sinks in certain situtations.
 I would also be okay with an 'erosion' terrain processor that cuts higher elevations down by moving things to lower slopes.
+[ ] Add a branching option to the water flow operation:
+    [ ] Allow Branches --- current system
+    [ ] Avoid Branches -- when the elevation is the same, pick only one in a reproducible manner [ ] Allow Branches on Flat Land -- allow branches if the elevation is the same and the flow_from elevation is very close to that elevation
 [ ] Namers: Figure out a way to get the mean length and a standard deviation while calculating the markov chain.
 Then, when generating words, use those values to generate the length of the output word.
 I feel that will be a lot closer to realistic names.
 [ ] Check with AFMG about appropriateness of copying, converting and reusing name sets, culture sets and terrain templates in other tools.